wedemmoez/xkcd_bot/README.md

 At the top of the file are helper functions to format the calls to the REST API.

 It will pull information for all rooms that it is in and post the same XKCD comic to all rooms that it is in.

+##### Crontab
+the crontab configuration included is what we chose to run within our organization.
+Since a new XKCD comic is posted on Mondays, Wednesdays, and Fridays, the bot will post the latest comic on those days.
+For Tuesdays and Thursdays, the bot will post a random comic using the the random function to select a comic between 0 and 1851 (the current comic as of the creation of the bot).